 The Blue Mountains’ Emirates One&Only Wolgan Valley takes luxury lodging by the scruff of its antipodean neck and transports it to a canyon-sized Jurassic Park of sun-blessed escarpments, creature comforts and sumptuous styling.
 With access to over 7,000 acres of pristine wilderness, a world-class spa and private villas where in-room swimming pools come as standard, this is one special playground.

 A bottle of local Orange or Mudgee wine on arrival

-Forty villas, including spacious two- and three-bedroom retreats ideal for group getaways.
+Forty villas, including spacious two- and three-bedroom retreats ideal for group and family getaways.

 11am, but flexible subject to availability (try not to leave, ever!).
 Check-in, 3pm.

 Double rooms from £1137.24 (AU$2,100), including tax at 10 per cent.

 Rates include gourmet breakfast, lunch, dinner, non-alcoholic beverages and selected regional wines and beer with meals, plus two daily on-site activities a person.
 Spa services, premium alcohol, minibar and room service cost extra.